redcap3000/picon/README.md

 **3) Press clear to 'blank' out all LED's**

+**4) Press 'save' to save icon**

+**6) Click the mongo id of a saved icon to restore it to the pi and the main grid editor.**

 ##**FAQ**##

 **Its not working**

 Did you copy the scripts from the Python folder into your private/ project directory?
 Examine the server logs which will tell you more about any errors related to your python scripts.

+Install python-meteor for appropriate save functionality (otherwise you can save the icons, but they won't show up on the sensehat when accessed).